meltyourface/blank/posts/Self-destruction/Ritual-of-Ego-Shattering-and-Self-Rebirth/index.md

 5. Conclude the ritual by reigniting the candles and exiting the chamber, stepping back into the world with a rejuvenated spirit and transformed identity.

-Note: The Rite of Shattered Mirrors is an intense self-destruction and rebirth experience.
+**Note**: The Rite of Shattered Mirrors is an intense self-destruction and rebirth experience.
 It is crucial to provide oneself with ample time for rest and integration following the completion of the ritual.